xp44mm/Notebook/F#/Introducing Function Values.md

 The first interaction defines sites as a literal list of URLs, and the second defines the function `fetch`.
 The third calls the collection function `List.map`.
 This accepts the function value `fetch` as the first argument and the list sites as the second argument.
 The function applies `fetch` to each element of the list and collects the results in a new list.

 Types are one useful way to help learn what a function does.
-Here’s the type of `List.map`:
+Here's the type of `List.map`:

 ```F#
 val map : mapping: ('T -> 'U) -> list: 'T list -> 'U list